juggledad/ET-Display-Home/README.md

 # ET-Display-Home
 Node-RED manager for ESPEasy, Sonoff/Tasmota and Homie flashed devices

-When INSTALLING FOT THE FIRST TIME" go to the initialization tab and run 'STEP 2' to build the SQLite database/table.
+When INSTALLING FOR THE FIRST TIME" go to the initialization tab and run 'STEP 2' to build the SQLite database/table.

 This flow first gets the IP range of your network.
 It then checks for the latest versions of ESPEasy and Sonoff/Tasmota to display and provide a link to download the version.